 STAIR grants are designed to initiate new collaborative, interdisciplinary research projects at UBC.
 Teams of two researchers apply – the collaboration must be interdisciplinary and the researchers must not have worked together in the past.

-Successful teams will receive funding to support two graduate students for one year ($20k for each student) and an additional $5,000 research stipend for materials and supplies, shared between the two PIs.
+Successful teams will receive funding to support two graduate students for one year ($20,000 for each student) and a $5,000 research stipend for materials and supplies, shared between the two PIs.

 Guidelines and Evaluation Criteria